Do you enjoy writing and want to work from home? You may want to consider becoming a freelance writer.

 Still interested?
 Yeah?
 That’s awesome!

-The good news is that you don’t have to have a college degree to make money as a freelance writer.
+No!
+The good news is that you don’t need a college degree to become a freelance writer.
 Having a degree related to writing can be helpful, but it’s not always necessary.

 Gina Horkey, the mastermind behind HorkeyHandbook.com recommends having these skills if you want to be a successful freelance writer: